Chicago Cubs Executive and Leadership Team

 Leadership Overview

-Chicago Cubs has 7 executives leading key functions including strategy, operations, information technology, finance, legal, and player development.
+The Chicago Cubs has 5 executives leading key functions including strategy, operations, information technology, finance, and legal.

 Leadership Roles at Chicago Cubs